nzkfc/nzkfc_drone/README.md

 # nzkfc_drone
 A deployable drone resource for FiveM.
-Supports **Qbox**, **QBCore** and **ESX** frameworks.
-Players can deploy a personal drone that follows them, provides healing and can be flown manually in FPV mode.
+Supports **Qbox**, **QBCore** (should do) frameworks.
+Players can deploy a personal drone that follows them, provides features like healing, guard mode and can be flown manually in FPV mode.

+**Note: ESX will not get full features like the qbox one does, I don't have any interest in ESX and can't be bothered adding support for it.
+I do have a branch which runs v1.0.2 (pre dmg fix and lights) that you can use, but requires ESX running ox_inventory.
+If you wish to update from main for ESX, please feel free to PR it and I will merge it in and add credits <3**

 Licensed under **GNU GPL v3** — free to use, modify and share.
 Commercial sale is prohibited.